 An applicant may have more than one mentor; however, at least one must be a rheumatologist or rheumatology professional and a fellow member of the ACR or ARHP.
-Qualifications of the mentor will be judged based on the biosketches and the specific commitment of the mentor to the applicant's proposal.
+Qualifications of the mentor will be judged based on the biosketch and the specific commitment of the mentor to the applicant's proposal.
 Applicants with two or more mentors need only to identify the primary and secondary mentors.
-Additional mentors may be listed in the application, but biosketches are not required for these individuals.
+Additional mentors may be listed in application, but biosketches are not required for these individuals.

-This requirement does not exclude having a primary research mentor outside a rheumatology division, but does require that the trainee's academic career development has input from rheumatology faculty (e.g. rheumatologist as a co-mentor).
+This requirement does not exclude having a primary research mentor outside a rheumatology division, but does require that the trainee's academic career development has input from rheumatology faculty (e.g. rheumatologist as a comentor).
 Mentors must have sufficient independent research support to cover the costs of the proposed research project in excess of the allowable costs of the SDA.
 The use of co-mentors to achieve the goals of the program is strongly encouraged.

-Mentor Applicant Biosketch in NIH Format
+Mentor Biosketch in NIH Format

-Limited to five pages; should include any pending support.
+Limit to 5 pages; should include any pending support.
+Download NIH format Biographical Sketch template by clicking here.